raultm/serena/README.md

 ## Basic Example (Code and Web)

-Using basic bootstrap template as layout
+Using basic bootstrap template as layout.
+The code below or you have the file [here](https://github.com/raultm/serena/blob/master/resources/basic_example.gs)

 ```js
 /*